eiguren/intw/tutorials/siesta-intw/Tutorial.md

 siesta2intw.x < siesta2intw.in | tee siesta2intw.out
 ```

-This creates the `si.save.intw` directory with all the information about the system in a format readable by intw:
+This creates the `si.save.intw` directory with all the information about the system in a format readable by INTW:

 ```
 $ tree si.save.intw